Terminology of homosexuality: Prescribed usage

 The term homosexual can be used as an adjective to describe the sexual attractions and behaviors of people attracted to the same sex.
-Author and gay pioneer Quentin Crisp said that the term should be "homosexualist", adding that no one says "I am a sexual."
-Some gay people argue that the use of homosexual as a noun is offensive, arguing that they are people first and their homosexuality being merely an attribute of their humanity.
-Even if they do not consider the term offensive, some people in same-sex relationships may object to being described as homosexual because they identify as bisexual+, or another orientation.
+Author and gay pioneer Quentin Crisp said that the term should be "homosexualist", adding that no one says "I am a sexual".
+Some gay people argue that the use of homosexual as a noun is offensive, arguing that they are people first and their homosexuality is merely an attribute of their humanity.
+Even if they do not consider the term offensive, some people in same-gender relationships may object to being described as homosexual because they identify as bisexual+, or another orientation such as (rarely) "unstraight".

 Some style guides recommend that the terms homosexual and homosexuality be avoided altogether, lest their use cause confusion or arouse controversy.
-In particular, the description of individuals as homosexual may be offensive, partially because of the negative clinical association of the word stemming from its use in describing same-sex attraction as a pathological state before homosexuality was removed from the American Psychiatric Association's list of mental disorders in 1973.
-The Associated Press and New York Times style guides restrict usage of the terms.
+In particular, the description of individuals as homosexual may be offensive, partially because of the negative clinical association of the word stemming from its use in describing same-gender attraction as a pathological state before homosexuality was removed from the American Psychiatric Association's list of mental disorders in 1973.
+The Associated Press and The New York Times style guides restrict usage of the terms.

-Same-sex oriented people seldom apply such terms to themselves, and public officials and agencies often avoid them.
+Same-gender oriented people seldom apply such terms to themselves, and public officials and agencies often avoid them.
 For instance, the Safe Schools Coalition of Washington's Glossary for School Employees advises that gay is the "preferred synonym for homosexual", and goes on to suggest avoiding the term homosexual as it is "clinical, distancing, and archaic".

-However, the terms homosexual and homosexuality are sometimes deemed appropriate in referring to behavior (although same-sex is the preferred adjective).
+However, the terms homosexual and homosexuality are sometimes deemed appropriate in referring to behavior (although same-gender is the preferred adjective).
 Using homosexuality or homosexual to refer to behavior may be inaccurate but does not carry the same potentially offensive connotations that using homosexual to describe a person does.
-When referring to people, homosexual is considered derogatory and the terms gay and lesbian are preferred.
+When referring to people, homosexual might be considered derogatory and the terms gay and lesbian are preferred.
 Some have argued that homosexual places emphasis on sexuality over humanity, and is to be avoided when describing a person.
 Gay man or lesbian are the preferred nouns for referring to people, which stress cultural and social matters over sex.

 The New Oxford American Dictionary says that gay is the preferred term.

-People with a same-sex sexual orientation generally prefer the terms gay, lesbian, or bisexual.
+People with a same-gender sexual orientation generally prefer the terms gay, lesbian, or bisexual.
 The most common terms are gay (both men and women) and lesbian (women only).
 Other terms include same gender loving and same-sex-oriented.

-Among some sectors of gay sub-culture, same-sex sexual behavior is sometimes viewed as solely for physical pleasure instead of romantic.
+Among some sectors of gay sub-culture, same-gender sexual behavior is sometimes viewed as solely for physical pleasure instead of romantic attraction.
 Men on the down-low (or DL) may engage in covert sexual activity with other men while pursuing sexual and romantic relationships with women.